Meetings

 Overview

-Meetings brings together what Overshow already captures. screen frames, OCR text, accessibility context, and transcribed audio. into a meeting workspace.
-The product infers when you are in a meeting using heuristics across UI, text, and audio, then lets you review a full transcript, generate an encrypted summary from built-in or custom templates, and extract action items grounded in what was said.
-Calendar data, where connected, enriches titles, times, and participants; pre-meeting briefs pull relevant past captures before you join.
+Meetings turns transcribed meeting audio into a meeting workspace.
+The product infers when you are in a meeting using app, calendar, browser, accessibility, and audio signals, then lets you review a full transcript, generate an encrypted summary from built-in or custom templates, and extract action items grounded in what was said.
+Calendar data, where connected, enriches titles, times, and participants.
 Everything described here is oriented around on-device processing and your local store.
+The meeting-focused public beta does not persist screen images, UI snapshots, document rows, or video files.

 How meeting detection works